bartvanhalder/owlin-apidocs/README.md

 <div id='searcharticles'/>
 ### Retrieving the articles related to a search

-Having our personal search saved into the system is a nice first step, but we may as well be interested in getting some actual content.
-The first step, as suggested above, is to extract the id of the search we just created from the output of the POST call.
+Having our personal search saved into the system is a nice achievement in itself, but we may as well be interested in getting some actual content.
+The first step, as suggested above, is to extract the *id* of the search we just created from the output of the POST call.

 ```
 search_id = search_dict["id"]
-articles_json = requests.get("{0}/news-searches/{1}/articles".format(base_url,search_id), headers={"authorization": auth_token})
+articles_response = requests.get("{0}/news-searches/{1}/articles".format(base_url,search_id), headers={"authorization": auth_token}).text
 ```
+The variable *articles_response* now contains a

 <div id='searchstats'/>